adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 {% highlight scala %}

 sealed class PizzaRecipeBuilder[A <: MakePizzaStep] private(firstStep: A) { that =>
     protected val _steps: List[MakePizzaStep] = List(firstStep)

 def recipe(implicit ev: A === Cook.type): PizzaRecipe = new PizzaRecipe(_steps.reverse)

 def andThen[B <: MakePizzaStep](nextStep: B)(implicit ev: RecipeTransition[A, B]): PizzaRecipeBuilder[B] =
   new PizzaRecipeBuilder(nextStep) {
     override val _steps: List[MakePizzaStep] = nextStep :: that._steps
   }
 }

 object PizzaRecipeBuilder {
   def apply[A <: MakePizzaStep](a: A)(implicit ev: A === SetupDough) = new PizzaRecipeBuilder[A](a)
 }

 def makePizzaSafe(steps: PizzaRecipe): FinishedPizza = {
     makePizza(steps.list).toOption.get //safe due to our PizzaRecipeBuilder/Recipe guarantees }

 {% endhighlight %}

-With this, the client can only make FinishedPizza(s)! no error is possible.
+With this the API client can only make FinishedPizza(s)! no error is possible.

 ---

-!!
-Transforming an Either to an Option and calling get on it is a cheat.
+\* Transforming an Either to an Option and calling get on it is a cheat.
 In the small context of makePizzaSafe there is no type guarantee that this won't fail - but in the larger context of the API we know the user of the client can build only correct PizzaRecipe(s).
 Given the safe PizzaRecipeBuilder, we should be able to rewrite makePizza without involving Either/PizzaError but the tricky part is telling it to only accept a valid list of MakePizzaStep.
-Probably the solution for this would be to use Shapeless HList which remembers the types for each element and the RecipeTransition typeclass as evidence that the order is correct.
+Probably the solution would be to use Shapeless HList which remembers the types for each element together with the RecipeTransition typeclass as evidence (implicits) that the order is correct.
 I'm not familiar enough with Shapeless magic so I will leave this for another time.

 ---